hmartelb/Pix2Pix-Timbre-Transfer/README.md

 >NOTE: Again, it is highly recommended to donwload the ``real_world_results`` folder from [this Google Drive link](https://drive.google.com/open?id=1jn5wWAwVl6YVnJ1idR9NvtdXe48TNReT) to get all the audios at once.

-Since the audios presented here are real world recordings, there is no target audio to compare.
+Since the audios presented here are real world recordings, there is no target audio to compare with the output.
 Therefore, this section is intended entirely for subjective evaluation.
 In this case, the entire piece has been exported instead of 10 second excerpts to allow the listener to check the audio quality in different parts of the piece.

 | Sample name | Length | Input | Output (guitar) | Output (string) | Output (synth_lead) |
 | --- | --- | --- | --- | --- | --- |